neurogeriatricskiel/KielMAT/README.md

 # NGMT
-# NeuroGeriatricMotionToolbox
+##  NeuroGeriatricMotionToolbox
 Python based toolbox for processing motion data

 ## Structure
 ```
-│projectdir          <- Main folder.
+│NGMT                <- Main folder.
 It is initialized as a Git
 │                       repository with a reasonable .gitignore file.
 │
 ├── examples         <- Various scripts, e.g. simulations, plotting, analysis,